 - 1. Financial Forecast

 - 2. Project Cost Estimates

+- 3. Project Selection

-- 3. Alternative Funding Considerations
+- 4. Alternative Funding Considerations

-A critical requirement of the Metropolitan Transportation Plan is that it must be fiscally constrained.
+A critical requirement of the Metropolitan Transportation Plan (MTP) is that it must be fiscally constrained.
 This essentially means that the cost to implement the projects in the plan cannot exceed the expected level of funding.
 In order to fiscally constrain Cape Fear Moving Forward 2045, the WMPO worked with a consultant, WSP, to develop the financial components necessary to complete this required process.

 The Fixing America's Surface Transportation (FAST) Act, signed into law on December 4, 2015, provides ongoing financial certainty for ground-level transportation infrastructure planning and investment.
-This Act requires Metropolitan Planning Organizations to prepare a long-range plan, such as an MTP, and short-term Transportation Improvement Program (TIP).
-The Act also requires a financial plan as a part of the MTP.
-The financial plan shows proposed investments that are realistic in the context of reasonably anticipated future revenues over the life of the MTP.
+This Act requires Metropolitan Planning Organizations (MPOs) to prepare a long-range plan and a short-term Transportation Improvement Program (TIP).
+The financial plan shows proposed investments that are realistic in the context of reasonably anticipated future revenues over the life of the plan.
 Meeting this test is referred to as "financial constraint" in the MTP.